getlackey/cms/docs/custom-content-types.md

 ### CMS

 We found it confusing to manage everything visually, straight in the public templates.
 Some actions like adding/removing content are best performed with a content list.
-You can see an example of this by going to /cms/articles and seeing how it behaves.
+You can see an example of this by pointing your browser to /cms/articles and seeing how it behaves.

 You will notice that, in the articles grid, you are only required to provide the article title to create a new document.
 We are parsing the properties in the model schema and only the required ones will be shown.
 This form is generated transparently using the [form data](https://www.npmjs.com/package/lackey-form-data) module.